Quoi de Neuf: What's New in NetWare 5?

 Remote Control of Workstations.
 By enabling remote control access on the network's workstations, you can connect to a workstation remotely and navigate the desktop to troubleshoot workstation problems without having to visit the workstation.

-Cryptographic Services.
-NetWare 5 includes cryptographic services code-named Novell International Cryptographic Infrastructure (NICI).
+Cryptographic services.
+NetWare 5 includes cryptographic services that are code-named Novell International Cryptographic Infrastructure (NICI).
 NICI allows developers to use the Controlled Cryptography Service (CCS) API to integrate cryptographic schemes with their applications.
 NICI also allows developers to write a single application that can be used in several countries, regardless of the differences in countries' cryptographic laws.
 For example, a developer could write a single application that uses 128-bit cryptographic keys when used within the United States and 40-bit cryptographic keys when used within countries that allow only keys of that length.

 Secure Authentication Services (SAS).
 NetWare 5 includes SAS, an infrastructure for supporting both existing and emerging authentication mechanisms, such as biometric and token-authentication systems.
 Through SAS, NetWare 5 also supports SSL version 3.
 Developers can use the SAS API to write applications that can establish encrypted SSL connections.
 (Developers can then use NICI to ensure that these SSL connections conform to the laws of each country in which the applications are used.)